LusiXie/lusi-xie.org/content/project/Photography/index.md

 # slides: example
 ---

-As an amateur photographer, I enjoy taking pictures of landscape and wildlife.
-These pictures make me think of the relationship between humans and the natural environment.
+As an amateur photographer, I enjoy taking pictures of landscape and wildlife as a way to capture the relationship between humans and the natural environment.